Goodwillie's cosimplicial model for the space of long knots and its applications: Background and motivation

 In this section we are going to briefly introduce the basic building blocks of manifold calculus.
 The main references for this section are \cite{BW13}, \cite{Wei99} and \cite{GW99}, which also contain further motivation for this subject.

 \begin{definition} \begin{enumerate} \item Denote by $\CGH$ the simplical category of compactly generated weak Hausdorff spaces.
-We will call $\CGH$ the \emph{category of spaces} for simplicity. \item For a manifold $M$, denote by $\bOpen{M}{}$ the category of open subsets of $M$ which contain $\partial M$ with morphisms the inclusions of these open subsets.
+We will call $\CGH$ the \emph{category of spaces} for simplicity. \item For a manifold $M$, denote by $\bOpen{M}{}$ the category of open subsets of $M$ which contain $\partial M$.
+Morphisms of $\bOpen{M}{}$ are inclusions of these open subsets.
 For a manifold $M'$ without boundary, we will simplify the notation as $\Open{M'}{}$. \end{enumerate} \end{definition}

 \begin{definition} A smooth codimension zero embedding $i_v \colon (V, \partial V) \to (W, \partial W)$ between smooth manifolds $V$ and $W$ is an \emph{isotopy equivalence} if there exists a smooth embedding $i_w \colon (W, \partial W) \to (V, \partial V)$ such that $i_v \circ i_w$ and $i_w \circ i_v$ are isotopic to $\id_{(W, \partial W)}$ and $\id_{(V, \partial V)}$ respectively. \end{definition}